j-mckerracher/impute-missing-data/README.md

 ### **Guidelines**:

 - The time interval for resampling will be provided when the challenge starts.
-It will be consistent across all datasets you work with.
+It will be consistent across all data sets you work with.
 - You can use libraries such as **Pandas**, **Polars**, **Statsmodels**, and **TensorFlow/Keras** for the machine learning part.
 - Clearly document your code to explain your thought process and allow others to test different imputation methods.

 ### **Evaluation Criteria**:

 - **Imputation Accuracy (70%)**:
    - Participants will be ranked based on the **Root Mean Squared Error (RMSE)**.
 The lower the RMSE, the better the performance.
-This score will be calculated by comparing the imputed values against the actual values in the dataset where gaps were artificially introduced.
+This score will be calculated by comparing the imputed values against the actual values in the data set where gaps were artificially introduced.

 - **Methodology and Creativity (20%)**:
    - Teams that apply more advanced techniques (such as hybrid approaches combining simpler and advanced models) or come up with novel methods will receive higher marks for creativity and methodology.